 8. Neoprene Waders

-Neoprene waders not only provide a warm layer to protect you in very cold environments, but they also provide a cheap alternative to more expensive breathable options.
-They’ll probably be as comfortable as a good pair of breathable waders for your winter trips.
+Neoprene waders cover you with a warm layer to protect you in very cold environments and also give you a cheap alternative to the much more expensive breathable waders.
+Have a look at these highly recommended waders.

-Put a few of these packets in your pockets or your vest and use them to heat up any part of your body that might need it.
-Take extra care because these heating packets will become really hot after a while.
-It is best not to use any of these packets on skin that is very sensitive.
-Follow the directions that are on the label.
+Put some of these packets in your pockets or your vest and use them to heat up any part of your body that might need it.
+They can get hot so you'll have to take care not to apply them directly to your skin in that case.
+Take time to read instructions on the label.

 11. Small Nymphs & Egg Patterns

 It's always good to bring a variety of nymphs for fly fishing because you never really know what's going to attract the fish until you arrive.
 And, since river waters stay ice free and clear, unlike ponds, throughout the winter, you want to carry flies that will work in rivers and streams.
 Fish are cold-blooded and become more lazy and selective when the weather gets colder.
 They'll move only when they are triggered to strike.
 The more flies you've got to present them, the better chance you'll have of catching fish.

 The case below has a selection of 24 nymphs including Bead Head Gold Ribbed Hare's Ear nymphs, Olive Electric Caddis nymphs, and Bead Head Purple Prince nymphs.
 This is a great assortment of classic flies you can rely on for catching fish year after year.